-Sport and Recreation offers a range of services and support in NSW to promote an active and healthy lifestyle.
+The Office of Sport offers a range of services and support in NSW to promote an active and healthy lifestyle.
 From training programs to grants, we work closely with individuals to build strong, inclusive and active communities.

 At our core, we believe sport and recreation is for everyone and we make this possible through increased opportunities for people with disabilities, women, seniors, youth at risk and Aboriginal and Torres Strait Islander people.

-In every way, Sport and Recreation plays a vital role in supporting and facilitating sport and recreation for the people of NSW.
+In every way, the Office of Sport plays a vital role in supporting and facilitating sport and recreation for the people of NSW.
 Our continued commitment and vision of making sport and recreation accessible to all is simple: more people, more active, more often.

 Want to join our vibrant team?

 Current vacancies at the Office of Sport are advertised on the I work for NSW website.

 If you can't find the role you are looking for, complete the New User Registration and create an automated Office of Sport job alert, selecting preferences under 'My Account Options'.
 You can also create a profile for future openings matching your interests from the Job Search screen.